Resident Evil: Retribution: Filming

-Principal photography started on October 10 and wrapped on December 23, 2011, for a 55-day shoot.
+Principal photography commenced on October 10 and wrapped on December 23, 2011, for a 55-day shoot.
 Filming locations included Toronto at Cinespace's Kipling studio facility, Times Square in New York City, Tokyo and Red Square in Moscow.
 Resident Evil: Retribution is the second film in the series to be shot in 3D, the first being Resident Evil: Afterlife.
 It was also filmed in 4K resolution.
 The Red Epic camera system was used, which producer Jeremy Bolt said is 50% smaller than the Sony F35 that was used for Resident Evil: Afterlife.

 On October 11, a platform collapsed during the second day of filming and injured 16 people on the set.
 According to Toronto police, ten people were taken to the hospital for emergency treatment.
 Injuries included bruises and broken bones.
 Emergency workers had a difficult time determining which injuries were real, since the people were dressed in zombie costumes with fake blood.

 The streets of Red Square were cleared for a day and background filming was done in the Russian subway after it was cleared for five hours (although the subway station scene is actually the Lower Bay abandoned station of Toronto subway).
 Most of the streets were built into sets.
 The car chase scene was filmed in late November in Moscow.

 Durand and Roberts wrapped filming in the first week of December and Li wrapped on December 14.
 A fight scene between Jill and Alice that involved over 200 moves began filming December 14 until the end of production.